choptastic/watchmecode/README.md

-# Watch Me Code
+# WatchMeCode

-scripts for making timelapse videos set to music
+A collection of simple scripts for making timelapse videos set to music

 # Usage